Skip to content

 For additional security, the server supports concurrent user encrypted databases in single-server mode and an application-level encrypted database on top of Redis in a high-availability scenario.

-Designed to securely run in the Cloud or other Zero-Trust environments
+Designed to securely run in the Public Cloud or other Zero-Trust environments

-Thanks to its design, running on top of Cosmian VMs with a fully application-level encrypted database on top of Redis, the Cosmian KMS is able to securely operate in zero-trust environments, such as the public cloud.
+When running on top of Cosmian VMs with a fully application-level encrypted Redis database, the Cosmian KMS can securely run in zero-trust environments, such as the public cloud.
+See our cloud-ready confidential KMS on the Azure, GCP, and AWS marketplaces

 Support for object tagging